Sahil9914/Assignment--2/README.md

-# Air Quality PDF EstimationThis
+# Air Quality PDF Estimation

-project implements Assignment-1: Learning Probability Density Functions using Roll-Number-Parameterized Non-Linear Models.
+This project implements Assignment-1: Learning Probability Density Functions using Roll-Number-Parameterized Non-Linear Models.
 It processes air quality data ($NO_2$), applies a custom non-linear transformation, and fits a Gaussian-style PDF to the resulting distribution.

 # Project Overview